-As noted by Mitchell Polinsky, there are two components of predictability with respect to punitive damages: (1) whether punitive damages will be imposed and (2) if they are imposed, what amount will be awarded.73 In early work, Theodore Eisenberg and other scholars examined both of these components, analyzing a dataset of punitive damages awards from 1991 and 1992.
-With respect to whether an award will be imposed, they found empirical evidence "suggest[ing] a difficulty in predicting, based on available data, in precisely which cases punitive damages will be awarded."74 However, with respect to the amount of damages imposed, the Eisenberg group concluded that punitive damages are, to some extent,

-71 See e.g., GA.
-CODE ANN. § 51-12-5.1(b) ("Punitive damages may be awarded only in such tort actions in which it is proven by clear and convincing evidence that the defendant's actions showed willful misconduct, malice, fraud, wantonness, oppression, or that entire want of care which would raise the presumption of conscious indifference to consequences."); MISS.
-CODE.
-ANN. § 11-1-65(a) ("Punitive damages may not be awarded if the claimant does not prove by clear and convincing evidence that the defendant against whom punitive damages are sought acted with actual malice, gross negligence which evidences a willful, wanton or reckless disregard for the safety of others, or committed actual fraud.").
+As noted by Mitchell Polinsky, there are two components of predictability with respect to punitive damages: (1) whether punitive damages will be imposed; and (2) if they are imposed, what amount will be awarded.86 In early work, Theodore Eisenberg and other scholars examined both of these components, analyzing a dataset of punitive damages awards from 1991 and 1992.87 With respect to whether an award will be imposed, they found empirical evidence "suggest[ing] a difficulty in predicting, based on available data, in precisely which cases punitive damages will be awarded."88 With respect to the amount of damages imposed, however, the Eisenberg group concluded that punitive damages are, to some extent, predictable.
+Specifically, they found that "compensatory damages explain about 47 percent of the variance in punitive damages awards," i.e., higher compensatory damages awards predict higher punitive damages.89 Based on this, the the claimant does not prove by clear and convincing evidence that the defendant against whom punitive damages are sought acted with actual malice, gross negligence which evidences a willful, wanton or reckless disregard for the safety of others, or committed actual fraud.").